 blocked-country - Show the list of blocked countries.

-continent (continent-name) - Show the status of geolocation for all countries in the specified continent. continent-name is case-sensitive, and must be one of these options: Europe, Asia, "North America", "South America", Oceania.
-Africa, Antarctica exceptions - Show the configured exceptions for geolocation blocking.
+continent (continent-name) - Show the status of geolocation for all countries in the specified continent. continent-name is case-sensitive, and must be one of these options: Africa, Antarctica, Asia, Europe, "North America", Oceania, "South America".